 So, and honestly I don’t think I can stress this enough: just because you think you’re trash, doesn’t mean you are trash

 So, you’re becoming aware that your internal dialogue is sometimes less than supportive.
 But what next?
 How can you, as P!nk puts it ‘Change the voices in your head, make them like you instead’?
-As a therapist and therapy geek, I’ve been really interested in how different models of counselling work with this presentation.
+As a therapist and therapy geek, I’ve been really interested in how different models of counselling work with this critical inner voice.
 This ranges from:

 Critic as a ‘introject’ of a critical early caregiver – who should be argued with and stood up to (Therapists/writers such as Pete Walker)